 The Partnership derives its revenue from the production and sale of crude oil, natural gas and natural gas liquids (NGLs).
 With only modest levels of production from current wells, the Partnership sells its production at market prices and has not used derivative financial instruments or otherwise engaged in hedging activities.
 Prices in recent years have remained volatile and this volatility has caused the Partnership's revenues and resulting cash flow from operating activities to fluctuate widely over the years.
-During 2015, the Partnership's average realized oil price declined 46 percent from 2014, while natural gas prices declined 44 percent.
-With market prices for oil in early 2016 down from 2015 averages, the Partnership can anticipate lower revenues, earnings and cash flow in 2016.
-At current prices, the Partnership anticipates a loss for 2016 and a negative cash flow from operating activities after plugging costs.
+During 2016, the Partnership's average realized oil price declined 25 percent from 2015, while natural gas prices declined 11 percent.
+With expected natural depletion on existing wells and current market prices for oil remaining relatively low compared to averages prior to the oil price pullback in 2015, the Partnership can anticipate continued lower revenues, earnings, and cash flow in 2017.